mattamiller/constellation_testing-python/README.md

 For now this is just the code snippet from the DSE documentation for how to connect via the python driver.
 Docs Here: https://helpdocs.datastax.com/aws/dscloud/apollo/dscloudPythonDriver.html#dscloudPythonDriver

   For the python setup, it is recommended to use 'pyenv' to manage the different versions of python on your machine without changing the system level python.
-Docs here:
+To understand pyenv better, read here:

   https://realpython.com/intro-to-pyenv/#why-use-pyenv